-- 59. Duty of schools to provide information.-(1) A school must make information available for inspection by any person, insofar as such information is required for the exercise and protection of such person's rights. - (2) Every school must provide such information about the school as is reasonably required by the Head of Department or the DirectorGeneral of the national Department of Education in consultation with the Head of Department.
+- (1) A school must make information available for inspection by any person, insofar as such information is required for the exercise and protection of such person's rights. - (2) Every school must provide such information about the school as is reasonably required by the Head of Department, or by the Director- General of the Department of Basic Education in consultation with the Head of Department.